×

 Example:

-Drop a redlined change or activation standard; get practical checks—who to notify, what belongs in which system, how to title entries so they’re findable—ready to assign before the next shift.
+When a change or activation standard is updated, the system automatically generates practical quiz questions about who to notify, what information belongs in which system and how to title entries so they are easy to find.
+These quizzes can be assigned before the next shift.

 Automated Grading and Evaluation